godfat/pork/README.md

 env PORK_REPORT=progressbar ruby -Ilib test/test_pork.rb
 ```

-Caveat: You might see interleaving description output if you're running with
+Caveat: You might see interleaving description output if you're running
-`Pork.execute_mode :shuffled` because... it's shuffled.
-You might want to run
-in `Pork.execute_mode :sequential` along with `Pork.report_mode :description`
+`Pork.report_mode :description` with `Pork.execute_mode :shuffled` because...
+it's shuffled.
+You might want to run in `Pork.execute_mode :sequential`
-if you don't want to see interleaving descriptions.
+when using description report if you don't want to see interleaving
+descriptions.

 ### Pork.inspect_failure_mode